kornysietsma/twitter-example/README.md

-## Warning - there's a bug in this version, it's re-using request tokens incorrectly.

-Sorry about that - it works fine for a single user, multiple users get errors!
-I'll fix this in the morning, going to bed now - Korny

 # twitter-example

 This is a simple example program to show how to build a web application that access the Twitter API in Clojure.